jarviscodes/32u4_backdoor_poc/README.md

 ![In Action](inaction.gif)

+What you see is the Firmware being compiled, the reset pin is triggered (as if the device gets disconnected and reconnected), and then the 15 seconds timeframe + the payload.

 Note that this does not require any ugly `-ExecutionPolicy permissive` flags or the like, just a C2 hosting the PS Script.